Sugary drinks are any beverages with added sugar that is high in calories. This includes:

 - Weak bones (osteoporosis)

-Can sugary drinks lead to diabetes?
+Can sugary drinks lead to type 2 diabetes?

 Other than having a family member with diabetes, being overweight is the biggest risk factor for developing diabetes.
 And, since sugary drinks are full of empty calories and so common, they can lead to obesity.